bridge2nowhere/bbs_game/gameplay.md

 3 Setup Batch Download

 ## Node Management
-This is the gamne part, I'm not sure what it looks like yet.
-I'm going back and forth between text only and a map like Rogue.
+This is the interactive portion of the game.
+I decided not to use arrows on the pad.

 # PC/NPC Attributes
 - AMPlitude which is Strength of attack